CEC vs RYCC Dream11 Team Prediction: Captain, Fantasy Tips & Probable XIs For Today's ECS T10 -Cyprus Match

 Dream11 Tips And Prediction

-Cyprus Eagles vs Riyaan CC Dream11 Team Prediction ECS T10 – Cyprus 2020 – Fantasy Cricket Tips, Dream11 Prediction For Today’s CEC vs RYCC at Ypsonas Cricket Ground: In the match no. 5 of the ECS T10 – Cyprus tournament on Tuesday, another exciting cricketing battle awaits us as Cyrpus Eagles CTL will take on Riyan CC at the Ypsonas Cricket Ground, Limassol.
-The ECS T10 – Cyprus CEC vs RYCC match will begin at 12.30 PM IST – August 25.
+Cyprus Eagles vs Riyaan CC Dream11 Team Prediction ECS T10 – Cyprus 2020 – Fantasy Cricket Tips, Dream11 Prediction For Today’s CEC vs RYCC at Ypsonas Cricket Ground: In the knockout match of the ECS T10 – Cyprus tournament on Sunday, another exciting cricketing battle awaits us as Cyrpus Eagles CTL will take on Riyan CC at the Ypsonas Cricket Ground, Limassol.
+The ECS T10 – Cyprus CEC vs RYCC match will begin at 8 PM IST – August 30.
 Both Riyaan and the Eagles gave a good account of themselves with stellar performances against Nicosia XI Fighters.
 While the Eagles beat the Fighters by 56 runs, Riyaan smashed a competition-high 168 in their ten overs against them as they cruised to an 88-run win.
 Although both teams come into this game with a lot of confidence, the Eagles will fancy their chances owing to their top-class bowling unit.
-Also Read - PAC vs MAZ Dream11 Team Prediction Mexican League 2020: Captain, Fantasy Tips And Predicted XIs For Today's Pachuca vs Mazatlan FC Football Match at Estadio Hidalgo 7.35 AM IST August 25
+Also Read - BAR vs SLZ Dream11 Team Prediction CPL T20 2020: Captain, Fantasy Cricket Tips For Today's Barbados Tridents vs St Lucia Zouks Match at Queen’s Park Oval, Trinidad 7:30 PM IST August 30

-TOSS: The ECS T10 – Cyprus 2020 match toss between Cyprus Eagles and Riyaan CC will take place at 12.15 PM (IST).
-Also Read - POR vs LAL Dream11 Team Prediction Basketball NBA 2019-20: Special Player, Starting Fives And Fantasy Playing Tips For Today's Portland Trail Blazers vs Los Angeles Lakers Basketball Match at Visa Athletic Center 6.30 AM IST August 25
+TOSS: The ECS T10 – Cyprus 2020 match toss between Cyprus Eagles and Riyaan CC will take place at 7.45 PM (IST).
+Also Read - YOR vs DER Dream11 Team Predictions, English T20 Blast: Captain And Vice-Captain, Fantasy Cricket Tips Yorkshire vs Derbyshire at Headingley, Leeds 6:30 PM IST Friday August 30

-Time: 12.30 PM IST Also Read - OKC vs HOU Dream11 Team Prediction NBA 2019-20: Special Player, Fantasy Playing Tips For Today's Basketball Oklahoma City Thunder vs Houston Rockets Match at ESPN Wide World of Sports 1.30 AM IST August 25
+Time: 8 PM IST Also Read - ECC vs GHG Dream11 Team Hints, Finnish Premier Cricket League T20 2020: Captain And Vice-Captain, Fantasy Cricket Tips Empire Cricket Club vs GYM Helsinki Gymkhana Final at Kerava National Cricket Ground at 5:30 PM IST Sunday August 30

 Venue: Ypsonas Cricket Ground.